 Read the full review: Astell & Kern A&ultima SP100M

-For the money, this is a really tough portable music player to fault.
+This isn't the latest and greatest budget Cowon Plenue player (that'd be the Plenue D3 at the top of this list), but for its modest asking price it's a really tough player to fault.
 Your very reasonable outlay gets you a feature-rich device capable of supporting 24bit/192kHz sample rates and FLAC, AIFF, ALAC, WAV, WMA and MP3 file formats.

 And it sounds pretty great, to boot.
 It boasts more insight than most similarly priced rivals, and the Plenue D has a solid control of its tonal balance too.
 Big bass drums don’t overpower the vocal, the treble can soar without feeling strained or harsh – the Plenue D is an even-handed performer.